eikek/docspell/modules/microsite/docs/dev/adr/0012_periodic_tasks.md

 );
 ```

-Preparing for other features, periodic tasks will be created by users.
+Preparing for other features, at some point periodic tasks will be
+created by users.
 It should be possible to disable/enable them.
-The next 6 properties
+The
-are needed to insert jobs into the `job` table.
-The `worker` field
+next 6 properties are needed to insert jobs into the `job` table.
+The
-(and `marked`) are used to mark a periodic job as "being worked on by
+`worker` field (and `marked`) are used to mark a periodic job as
-a job executor".
+"being worked on by a job executor".

 The `timer` is the schedule, which is a
 [systemd-like](https://man.cx/systemd.time#heading7) calendar event